CIRCLE: A Framework for Evaluating AI from a Real-World Lens: Introduction

-To address the gap between static model benchmarks and dynamic real-world outcomes, this paper presents CIRCLE not merely as a descriptive heuristic, but as a formal lifecycle framework that shifts the scope of AI assessment.
-While current evaluations often treat contextual factors as noise to be eliminated \cite{salaudeen_measurement_2025,bean_measuring2025,wallach2025position}, CIRCLE treats it as the primary signal for understanding system behavior in the real-world.
-By focusing only on inside-the-stack activities and abstract model capabilities, many existing approaches both fail to support deployment stakeholders and introduce threats to core forms of measurement validity--such as ecological, construct, and consequential validity \cite{shadish_experimental_2002,messick1995validity}.
-This can undermine the credibility of inferences about how models will behave once they are integrated into real-world contexts and workflows \cite{salaudeen_measurement_2025,Larsen}.
-CIRCLE instead contributes a structured methodological protocol for generating systematic knowledge about what materializes in AI deployment.
-Specifically, it delivers: \begin{itemize} \item \textit{An Integrated Lifecycle Model:} A six-stage architecture that unifies currently isolated evaluation activities—such as stakeholder elicitation (Stage 1), red teaming (Stage 3), and longitudinal monitoring (Stage 6)—into a coherent, iterative feedback loop.
-This brings a traceable pipeline to current ad-hoc testing paradigms where every stage generates its own documented output, feeding directly into the next stage to build a continuous record of evaluation. \item \textit{A Construct Operationalization Schema:} A specific method for translating the concepts that matter to stakeholders outside the AI stack (e.g., "over-reliance" or "cognitive offloading") into observable behavioral indicators and quantitative metrics.
-This process bridges the gap between qualitative socio-technical concerns and quantitative measurement and results in a context brief that serves as the foundation for subsequent stages of the evaluation lifecycle. \item \textit{Scaffolding for Assessing Higher-Order Effects:} A formalized process and scenario set that guides evaluators through structured testing of AI technologies to capture and characterize real‑world consequences.
+The CIRCLE lifecycle shifts the scope of evaluation to address the gap between static, model‑centric benchmarks and the dynamic higher-order effects posed by the use of AI across a variety of contexts.
+Current evaluations often treat such contextual factors as noise to be eliminated \cite{salaudeen_measurement_2025,bean_measuring2025,wallach2025position}, which can threaten core forms of measurement validity—such as ecological, construct, and consequential validity \cite{shadish_experimental_2002,messick1995validity}—and undermine the credibility of inferences about how models will behave once deployed\cite{salaudeen_measurement_2025,Larsen}.
+The CIRCLE lifecycle leverages context as the primary signal of system behavior to generate systematic knowledge about how AI systems perform in real‑world deployments.
+Specifically, it delivers: \begin{itemize} \item \textit{An Integrated Lifecycle:} A six-stage architecture that unifies currently isolated evaluation activities—such as stakeholder elicitation (Stage 1), red teaming (Stage 3), and longitudinal monitoring (Stage 6)—into a coherent, iterative feedback loop.
+This brings a traceable pipeline to current ad-hoc testing paradigms where every stage generates its own documented output, feeding directly into the next stage to build a continuous record of evaluation. \item \textit{A Construct Operationalization Schema:} A method for translating the concepts that matter to stakeholders outside the AI stack (e.g., "over-reliance" or "cognitive offloading") into observable behavioral indicators and quantitative metrics.
+This process bridges the gap between qualitative socio-technical concerns and quantitative measurement--yielding a context brief that serves as the foundation for subsequent stages. \item \textit{Scaffolding for Assessing Higher-Order Effects:} A formalized process and scenario set that guides evaluators through structured testing of AI technologies to capture and characterize real‑world consequences.
 It extends measurement beyond immediate model outputs (primary effects) to systematically document downstream impacts—such as shifts in workflow, decision‑making authority, or long‑term skill retention (secondary and tertiary effects).. \end{itemize}